 Programs for School Groups

-The following field trip programs are designed for visiting school groups, preschool classes, day care groups, or homeschool groups.
+Field trip programs are designed for visiting school groups, preschool classes, day care groups, or homeschool groups.
 School groups may also choose to take a regular tour without the lesson option.
 All tours include a train ride.* Guided tours are only available by advance reservation with three weeks notice on weekdays when the museum is open.
 If you have any questions or would like to book a tour, please send an email to the museum’s Education Coordinator or call the Education Department at 770-495-0253.
+Tour prices are:- Children (2-12): $11

 Regular Guided Tour